AgilData/open-sharding/doc/README.txt

 The delegate mode URL format is:

-jdbc:osp:delegate:[third-party-url]
+jdbc:osp:delegate:[third-party-driver-classname]:[third-party-url]

+The third-party-driver-classname is the qualified classname for the delegate driver.

-The third-party-url is the standard JDBC URL supported by the specific vendor driver.
+The third-party-url is the standard JDBC URL supported by the specific third-party-driver driver.

+Example:

+jdbc:osp:delegate:org.postgresql.Driver:jdbc:postgresql:mydb"

-When operating in delegate mode, you must include both the OSP JDBC jar file and the third party driver jar file in the classpath of the application, and you must register both drivers as described above.
+When operating in delegate mode, you must include both the OSP JDBC jar file and the third-party driver jar file in the classpath of the application, and you must register both drivers as described above.